HGVSnomenclature/hgvs-nomenclature/docs/background/simple.md

     - c.4375_4385dup: the nucleotides from position c.4375 to c.4385 (CGATTATTCCA) are present twice (duplicated).
 Often reported as c.4375_4385dupCGATTATTCCA or c.4385_4386insCGATTATTCCA (not a correct HGVS description).
 - insertion: one or more letters in the DNA code are new (inserted).
 An insertion is indicated using **"ins"**.
     - c.4375_4376insACCT: the new sequence "ACCT" was found inserted between positions c.4375 and c.4376.
-- deletion/insertion (indel): one or more letters in the DNA code are missing and replaced by several new letters.
+- deletion/insertion (delins): one or more letters in the DNA code are missing and replaced by several new letters.
 A deletion/insertion is indicated using **"delins"**.
     - c.4375_4376delinsAGTT: the nucleotides from position c.4375 to c.4376 (CG) are missing (deleted) and replaced by the new sequence "AGTT".
 Also reported as c.4375_4376delCGinsAGTT.

 There are more variant types yet these occur less frequently.
 For details see [header "Recommendations"](http://varnomen.hgvs.org/recommendations).